top of page

 From There Be Hodags, by C.A.
 McAllister:

-The Barron County trolls are described as tiny, ugly, hairless men, with nearly albino skin, wearing nothing but patchwork leather overalls.
-They were witnessed traveling along the side of the road, quietly conversing with one another before suddenly bursting into military song, and then quieting back down to whispers.
+The trooping fairies of Barron County, also called Barron County trolls or little men, are a type of little people which were spotted on the side of Highway 25 in Barron County in 1919.
+The trooping fairies are described as tiny, ugly, hairless men, with nearly albino skin, wearing nothing but patchwork leather overalls.
+They were witnessed traveling along the side of the road, quietly conversing with one another before suddenly breaking into military song, and then quieting back down to whispers.

-Their song implies that they were involved in some sort of war, which they thought would last until near the end of the 20th Century, since they were reported as singing:
+Their song implies that they were involved in some sort of war, which they thought would last until near the end of the 20th Century.
+The words of the song they sang were reported as:

 We won’t stop fighting till the end of the war,